-- Identify industry game design roles and the specific skill sets required by each role in order to develop a successful, individual career path.
+- Identify industry game art roles and the specific skill sets required by each role in order to develop a successful, individual career path.

 - Overcome personal egocentricities, prejudices, and ownership issues in order to produce the best work possible for the team and maintain a healthy collaborative environment.